 The TRCA has advised that the Staked Limit shown on Attachment 3 is sufficient.
 The TRCA has no objection to the proposed 10 m VPZ to the valley and woodland features.
 Adjustments to the final development limits may occur in response to agency and departmental comments, including those provided by TRCA, prior to draft plan approval through the forthcoming Scoped Block Plan process.
 The TRCA has no objection to the Application.

-The York Region District School Board ('YRDSB') will require a school site on the Subject Lands
+The York Region District School Board ('YRDSB') will require a school site on the lands to the south (File OP.17.008) to service the Subject Lands